Sable

 The sable (Martes zibellina) is a species of marten, a small omnivorous mammal primarily inhabiting the forest environments of Russia, from the Ural Mountains throughout Siberia, and northern Mongolia.
-Its habitat also borders eastern Kazakhstan, China, North Korea and Hokkaido, Japan.
+Its habitat also borders eastern Kazakhstan, China, North Korea, and Hokkaido, Japan.

-The name "sable" originates from Slavic languages and entered Western European languages through the medieval fur trade.
-Sables are small, omnivorous mammals that inhabit dense forests in regions like Russia, Mongolia, and China.
-They are known for their luxurious fur, which ranges from light to dark brown and is softer and silkier than that of American martens.
-Sables resemble pine martens in size and appearance but have more elongated heads, longer ears, and shorter tails.
-They are skilled climbers and primarily hunt by sound and scent.
+The sable's fur ranges from light to dark brown.
+Its head is elongated with long ears.
+It is a skilled climber and primarily hunts by sound and scent.
 Mating occurs between June and August, and litters typically have two or three offspring.
 Sable fur has been highly valued in the fur trade since the early Middle Ages, and its popularity has driven hunting and conservation efforts.
-Today, sable fur is often used to decorate clothing items, and the species has no special conservation status according to the IUCN Red List.
+Today, sable fur is often used to decorate clothing items.
+It has been categorised as Least Concern on the IUCN Red List.

 Etymology

 The name sable appears to be of Slavic origin and entered most Western European languages via the early medieval fur trade.
 Thus the Russian соболь (sobol') and Polish soból became the German Zobel, Dutch sabel; the French zibeline, Spanish cibelina, cebellina, Finnish soopeli, Portuguese zibelina and Medieval Latin zibellina derive from the Italian form (zibellino).
 The English and Medieval Latin word sabellum comes from the Old French sable or saible.

-The term has become a generic description for some black-furred animal breeds, such as sable cats or rabbits, and for the colour black in heraldry.